bhaviknagre/chat-assistant/README.md

 ## 1. Project Overview

 **Legal RAG Assistant**  is a Retrieval-Augmented Generation (RAG) system designed for legal professionals.
-It enables users to upload legal documents (PDF, DOCX, TXT), index them with vector embeddings, and interact with a chatbot that answers questions using only the indexed content.
-The system leverages OpenAI for embeddings and LLM responses, ChromaDB for vector storage, and Streamlit for the user interface.
+It allows:

+- Uploading documents and images (PDF, DOCX, TXT, PNG, JPG)

+- Extracting content and embedding via OpenAI

+- Storing in a vector DB (Chroma)

+- Asking legal questions through a chatbot UI (Streamlit)

+- Getting answers based only on uploaded documents

 ---